The Water–Energy Nexus: How Unified Data Management Drives Efficiency and Sustainability

 Getting to the point of sharing all of these data is an important stretch goal right now, but it’s the direction Locus hopes to see environmental data management move in the future.
 In the meantime, Locus is working to support organizations of all sizes to gather their data, understand it better, and act on their analyses to improve their environmental footprints.

 This is the seventh post highlighting the evolution of Locus Technologies over the past 25 years.
-The previous post can be found here.
+Click here for the previous post in this series about Locus’s approach to unified environmental compliance software.
 This series continues with Locus at 25 Years: Climate Change Software, A Generational Opportunity.

 In a Software as a Service (SaaS) delivery model, service uptime is vital for several reasons.
 Besides the obvious of having access to the service over the internet at any given time and staying connected to it 24/7/365, there are additional reasons why service uptime is essential.
 One of them is quickly verifying the vendor’s software architecture and how it fits the web.